Road Trip to Sioux Falls - 5 Things to Do for Families

 We also spent a bit of time walking around the Washington Pavilion.
 Such gorgeous architecture and a very cool use of the space.
 That building seemed to house a theater, art center, science center and maybe more.
 The area we spent most of our time in however was the kid's play room.
 With a stage and dress-up clothing, tables with art supplies and a little castle it's enough to please any child.
 Hayden’s favorite area clearly was the mountain of bean bags.
 We spaced them all out with him in the middle and that smile could hardly fit on his face any more.
 I'm looking forward to going back to the Washington Pavilion someday to see the many things we didn’t have time to check out on this trip.

 I can’t think of another destination that has a waterfall park right in the middle of the city, so already I was excited.
 Once I arrived at Falls Park and saw it for myself I was sold.
 I love waterfalls, so I quickly ran down to the base of it to snap a few shots and to feel its power.
 The view from above the falls with the city in the back is stunning as well.
-We ended up leaving that evening before the Winter Wonderland lights came on, but we were sure treated to a special view of it a few days later from a helicopter.
-We took off from Strawbale Winery and had a fun 20 minute flight above Sioux Falls with an emphasis on Falls Park itself.
-This time the park was lit up in all its glory.
+We happened to be there during the annual Winter Wonderland with the park lit up in all its glory.
 The falls were changing from red to green while all the trees were glowing and flickering with multi-colored lights.
-Not only was the park beautiful from above, but the city lights beginning just right beyond the park boundaries were a splendid sight as well.
-After the flight we even went back down to get the full picture and viewed Falls Park by car.
 Even without the snow it really did feel like a Winter Wonderland!

 In a way I could say our whole experience in Sioux Falls was unexpected, mainly because I like to approach things with an open mind and make my plans in the moment.
 Sometimes that approach fails big, but with a place like Sioux Falls it was perfect.
 Everyday was filled with fun and adventure, indoors and out.
 Nearly everything we did was a day of discovery for us and it makes me wonder what other fantastic places we missed.
 Something I personally found amazing and refreshing was the feeling of self -pride I noticed amongst the locals.
 Everyone was so eager to welcome us and tell us all about how much the city has grown and changed and it nearly always ended with them explaining to me how much they love their home.
 Now I’m an Iowa boy at heart, and it would be hard to move away, but if I were to move, then Sioux Falls would be high in the running.